IceDragon200/hsw-docs/modes/surface_story/progression/000_training_tutorial.md

 Like the original Chapter or Arc, Arc 0 covers basic movement, the hotbar, melee combat, hitscan combat and taking damage.

 It places the PC into a training compound where they can move through designated rooms to complete small tasks.

+## Prerequisites

+* None, the player is brand new to the game in the surface story, or at least that is expectation